 As the public moves away from traditional communication methods and gravitates towards digital solutions, eStatements may become the primary method of delivering bills.

 A study conducted by the ACI Worldwide revealed that over half of Americans pay their bills online.
 These trends have created a surge in modern payment solutions, such as payment plans, text-to-pay options, online portals, and mobile applications.
 Making it easier for consumers to pay or commit to scheduled payment structures can help improve out-of-pocket collection rates.

 The healthcare industry is a constantly evolving marketplace.
-New trends and innovative technologies have the ability to improve treatments and create user-friendly experiences for all parties.
+New healthcare trends and innovative technologies have the ability to improve treatments and create user-friendly experiences for all parties.

-Practices who stay current with patient payment trends tend to foster healthier relationships with patients by providing exceptional customer service and reducing stress.
+Practices that stay current with patient payment trends tend to foster healthier relationships with patients by providing exceptional customer service and reducing stress.
 A customer-oriented focus often leads to increased collections and revenues through timely and complete payments.

 Derek Griffin is the VP of Sales and Business Development for MailMyStatements.
 He has over 13 years of experience as a healthcare sales executive, is experienced in multiple healthcare related fields from front office to billing and collections, and has worked in various roles within Optum, a UnitedHealth Group company and AdvanecedMD.
 He loves spending free time with his wife and kids, whether it is coaching the soccer team, attending dance recitals, or fixing bikes.

 You can follow Derek on Twitter @Derek_Griffin1